ligato/docs/docs/plugins/infra-plugins.md

 #    cmd: "/tmp/test.sh"
 ```

-The following default env variables are set before any hook is started:
+The following default environment variables are set before starting any hook:

-- **SUPERVISOR_PROCESS_NAME** is set to the program name and can be used to start hooks bound to a specific process.
+- **SUPERVISOR_PROCESS_NAME** is set to the program name, and to start hooks bound to a specific process.
+<br></br>
-- **SUPERVISOR_PROCESS_STATE** is a label marking what happened with the process in given event (started, idle, sleeping, terminated, ...)
+- **SUPERVISOR_PROCESS_STATE** is a label marking what happened with the process in a given event such as  started, idle, sleeping, and terminated.
+<br></br>
-- **SUPERVISOR_EVENT_TYPE** defines event type (currently only for process status)
+- **SUPERVISOR_EVENT_TYPE** defines event type.

-Every hook is started with all env variables set.
+All hooks start with all environment variables set.

 ---

 ## Service Label

+The service label plugin provides other plugins with the ability to support [microservice labels][microservice-label].

 **References:**

-- [Ligato cn-infra repo][cn-infra-github]
 - [Service label repo folder][service-label-repo-folder]
 - [Service label conf file][service-label-conf-file]

-The Service Label is a plugin, available to other plugins, that require the use of the [microservice label][microservice-label].
-The label is primarily used to prefix keys in the etcd data store so that the configurations of different VPPs are not mixed up in a [multiple VPP agent environment][vpp-multiple-agents].

-**Conf File**

-The service label can be set by the flag of `microservice-label`, or using the env variable of `MICROSERVICE_LABEL`
+**Configuration**

+You can define the microservice label with one of the following options:

+- Set the command line flag `microservice-label`
+<br></br>
+- Set the `MICROSERVICE_LABEL` environment variable.
+<br></br>
-The configuration options are described in the [service label conf file][service-label-conf-file] section of the user guide.
+- Use the [service label conf file][service-label-conf-file]

-**Example**

-Retrieving and using the microservice label:
+Example of retrieving and using the microservice label:
 ```
 plugin.Label = servicelabel.GetAgentLabel()
 dbw.Watch(dataChan, cfg.SomeConfigKeyPrefix(plugin.Label))